 Tips for Parents

 - Introduce your children to a wide range of different styles of music and instruments from an early age - recorded music, concerts, street music and busking, play to them yourself if you can.

 - Sing to and with your children.

 - Encourage your kids to get involved with school choirs and bands, if they are interested.

 - Where possible, give them the opportunity to hold, feel and try instruments.
 Ask musical friends.
 Visit music shops.
 Explore, investigate.

-- Take them along to events where they can try different musical instruments - eg Bongos at Burleigh Heads on a Sunday evening (free) or the Gold Coast & Hinterland Ukelele Group ($5 for a strum/sing along).
+- Take them along to events where they can try different musical instruments - eg Bongos at Burleigh Heads on a Sunday evening (free).

 - Look into extra-curricular school music programs and clubs where students can try an instrument for a period of time at minimal cost.